Dinir/obs-audio-filter-guide/guide-en.md

 | -------- | ---------------- |
 | Function | Squeeze any signal under the level. |

-> **How to set** Set the threshold to a value you hope your voice to never go louder.
+> **How to set up** Set the threshold to a value you hope your voice to never go louder.

 This is basically a compressor, with differences being fast Attack Time and Ratio of ∞:1.